BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_02_discrete.md

+(acoustics-scattering_discrete_regimes)=
 ### Scattering regimes

 As we have seen in the [acoustic sources](acoustics-source) tutorial, when we talk about the _size_ of the scatterer, we are really talking about the _relative size_ of the scatterer compare to the acoustic wavelength.
 In acoustics, we often use $ka$, a _dimensionless_ number, to quantify this.
-Here, $k=2\pi/\lambda$ is the acoustic wavenumber, and $a$ is the _characteristic dimension_ of the scatterer, such as the diameter of a sphere or the length of a cylinder. $ka$ is _dimensionless_, because both $\lambda$ and $a$ are length measures.
-This allows us to easily compare the echo reponse of a large scatterer at low frquency and a small scatterer at high frequency, not based on the absolute values of the scatterer size or the sound frequency, but by $ka$.
+Here, $k=2\pi/\lambda$ is the acoustic wavenumber, and $a$ is the _characteristic dimension_ of the scatterer, such as the diameter of a sphere or the length of a cylinder. $ka=2\pi a/\lambda$ is _dimensionless_, because both $\lambda$ and $a$ are length measures.
+This allows us to easily compare the echo reponse of a large scatterer at low frquency and a small scatterer at high frequency, not based on the absolute size of the scatterer or the sound frequency, but by the ratio between the wavelength and the scatterer size.

 When the acoustic wavelength is very large compared to the scatterer ($ka\ll1$), we call this the "Rayleigh" scattering regime, in which the scattering is dominated by diffraction.
 On the other extreme, when the acoustic wavelength is small compared to the scatterer ($ka\gg1$), we call this the "geometric" regime, in which the scattering is dominated by reflection.
 In the Rayleigh regime, the exact shape of the scatterer is often not as critical, and the scattering cross section scales with frequency with a steep slope proportional to $(ka)^4$, whereas in the geometric regime, the scattering cross section often varies around a high-frequency limit.
 This relative stability of scattering strength across frequency is useful for calibrating instruments.
 For example, below is the TS spectrum of a solid tungston carbide sphere typically used to calibrate a 38 kHz echosounder system.